AlexVialaBellander/cth-hacke-discord-bot/README.md

 NOTE THAT THE BOT ONLY WORKS FOR ONE GUILD AT THE TIME FOR THE MOMENT

-This bot was originally developed for a community Discord for Computer Science and Engineering Students @ Chalmers Unviersity of Technology.
+This bot was originally developed for a community Discord for Computer Science and Engineering Students @ Chalmers University of Technology.

 ## Overview
 The bot is called _Hacke_ (en_us: woody woodpecker).
 It has some basic features which improves quality of life on a discord server.